Vienna to Prague by train Vienna to Prague by train

 • Train Operators: Choose from ÖBB Railjet (premium high-speed), RegioJet (budget-friendly), or EuroCity (modern and reliable).

-For a smooth trip, book online for discounts, choose your preferred class, and enjoy the scenic ride through Austria and the Czech Republic.
+For a smooth trip, book online for discounts, choose your preferred travel class, and enjoy the scenic route through Austria and the Czech Republic.
+Amenities are tailored for customers, ensuring a comfortable and satisfying journey.

 First Class Train Comparison